iambrocco/discordjsBotTemplate/README.md

 - `git clone https://github.com/iambrocco/discordjsBotTemplate.git`
 - `npm install`
-- create a file in the project's root called .env and insert the following
+- Create a file in the project's root called .env and insert the following

 ```env
 clientId=YOUR_BOT_CLIENTID